re-framejs/re-framejs/docs/Performance-Problems.md

 Be aware that tracing adds its own performance drag - there's the overhead of all that stuff getting written on the js console.
-Especially if the data getting traced is big - for example, tracing all of `app-db` in the console can take a while and force Chrome devtools to take masses of RAM.
+Especially if the data getting traced is big - for example, tracing all of `appDb` in the console can take a while and force Chrome devtools to take masses of RAM.
 So you may want to selectively add tracing when poking about.